Abstract

 Discussion

 There are several areas in which our work could have short-term utility.
-Firstly, those individuals inferred as having rare variants of high-impact could be followed up in multiple ways to gain individual-level insights.
+Firstly, those individuals inferred as having rare variants of large effect could be followed up in multiple ways to gain individuallevel insights.
 For example, they could undergo clinical genetic testing to identify potential pathogenic variants with effects beyond the examined trait, either in the form of diseases or disorders that the individual has already been diagnosed with or else that they have yet to present with but may be at high future risk for.
 Furthermore, investigation of their environmental risk profile may indicate an alternative - environmental - explanation for their extreme trait value (see below), rather than the rare genetic architecture inferred by our tests.

 Our framework could also help to refine the design of sequencing studies for identifying rare variants of large effect.
-Such studies either sequence entire cohorts at relatively high cost (30) or else perform more targeted sequencing of individuals in the trait tails with the goal of optimising power per cost (31).
+Such studies either sequence entire cohorts at relatively high cost (34) or else perform more targeted sequencing of individuals in the trait tails with the goal of optimising power per cost (35).
 However, even the latter approach is usually performed blind to evidence of enrichment of rare variant aetiology in the tails.
-Since our approach enables identification of individuals most likely to harbour rare variants, then these individuals could be prioritised for (deep) sequencing.
+Since our approach enables identification of individuals that may be most likely to harbour rare variants, then these individuals could be prioritised for (deep) sequencing.
 Moreover, our ability to distinguish between de novo and Mendelian architecture could influence the broad study design, with the former suggesting that a family trio design may be more effective than population sequencing, which may be favoured if Mendelian architecture is inferred.
 Furthermore, our approach could be applied as a screening step to prioritise those traits, and corresponding tails, most likely to harbour rare variant architecture.
 Finally, if sequence data have already been collected, either cohort-wide or using a more targeted design, then our approach could be utilised to increase the power of statistical methods for detecting rare variants by upweighting individuals most likely to harbour rare variants.

 Our approach not only provides a novel way of inferring genetic architecture (without genetic data) but can do so specifically in the tails of trait distributions, which are most likely to harbour complex genetic architecture, due to selection, and are a key focus in biomedical research given their enrichment for disease.
 This work could also have broader implications in quantitative genetics since we derive fundamental results about the relationship among family members’ complex trait values.
 The conditional-sibling trait distribution provides a simple way of understanding the expected trait values of individuals according to their sibling’s trait value, which could be used to answer questions of societal importance and inform future research.
-For example, it can be used to answer questions such as: as a consequence of genetics alone, how much overlap should there be in the traits of offspring of midparents at the 5th and 95th percentile and how does that contrast with what we observe in highly structured societies?
+For example, it can be used to answer questions such as: as a consequence of genetics alone, how much overlap should there be in the traits of offspring of mid-parents at the 5th and 95th percentile and how does that contrast with what we observe in highly structured societies?
 Moreover, further development of the theory described here could lead to a range of other applications, for example, estimating levels of assortative mating, inferring historical selection pressures, and quantifying heritability in specific strata of the population.

 Acknowledgements

-Appendix 1 Derivation of Conditional Sibling Distributions
+Derivation of Conditional Sibling Distributions

-Case 1) Index Liability Known, Continuous Trait (h2 = 1): P(S2 | S1 = s1)
+Case 1) Index liability known, continuous trait (h2 = 1): P (S2|S1 = s1)

 We begin with the simplest case, a polygenic normally distributed trait which is fully heritable (h2 = 1) where the genetic liability of an index sibling in a population is known.
 Throughout we denote the midparent, index sibling and conditional sibling by M, S1 and S2.
 We begin by calculating the midparent distribution conditional on index liability using Bayes theorem:

-Then using the following identity (36):
+Then using the following identity (40):

-We calculate the conditional sibling distribution similarly:
+we calculate the conditional sibling distribution similarly:

 Thus, as predicted by the infinitesimal polygenic model the conditional sibling liability is normally distributed around the midparent liability distribution with additional variance equal to half the population liability variance.

-Case 2) Index Trait Value, Continuous Trait (h2 ≠ 1): P(S2 | S1 = s1)
+Case 2) Index trait value known, continuous trait (h2 ≠ 1): P (S2 | S1 = s1)

 Then, we again use Equation 11 to derive the distribution conditional sibling distribution:

-Case 3) Multiple Index Trait Values, Continuous Trait: P(S3 | S1 = s1, S2 = s2)
+Case 3) Multiple index trait values known, continuous trait: P (S3|S1 = s1, S2 = s2)

 where the covariance G is the genetic relationship matrix.
 Thus for a sibling pair

-As shown by Bernardo and Smith (38), if X is multivariate normal 𝒩(μ, λ−1), where λ = Σ−1 is the precision matrix, and X is partitioned into x1 and x2, with corresponding partitions of μ and λ of:
+As shown by Bernardo and Smith (42), if X is multivariate normal 𝒩(µ, λ−1), where λ = Σ−1 is the precision matrix, and X is partitioned into x1 and x2, with corresponding partitions of µ and λ of:

 then the conditional distribution of x1 given x2 is also normal with mean and precision matrix: